SamaelChen/ml-note/chapter2/exercises.md

 ## Exercises

+This exercise is from book *An Introduction to Statistical Learning with R*.

 1. (a) Better.
 A more flexible method will obtain a better estimation with large sample size.
 (b) Worse.
 A more flexible approach will cause over-fitting when the number of predictors is extremely large and the number of observations is small.
 (c) Better.
 With more degree of freedom, a flexible approach will obtain a better fit.